 Exxon Valdez oil spill was one of the worst accidents involving ocean oil spill.
 Today, we will uncover the true story behind it.

-The indispensability of oil in our day to day lives is unquestionable.
-The number of industries that are heavily reliant on oil as its source of fuel is vast.
+The indispensability of oil in our day-to-day lives is unquestionable.
+The number of industries that are heavily reliant on oil as their source of fuel is vast.
 But what comes as a blessing, if not handled properly this blessing can turn into a bane.

 Over the years with its increased usage it has become a threat to the environment.
 This is especially due to the improper and careless handling of oil over waterways and accidental spillage.
 This causes severe distress to the marine life of the region and its nearby areas.